Is your closet overflowing? Does your car not fit in the garage anymore? If so, it might be time to get rid of a few things.

 DIY Fulfillment and Shipping

 When you handle shipping yourself, you’re responsible for printing packing slips, notifying buyers that their products are ready, neatly and safely packing products, sealing up packages such that they won’t deteriorate during the journey, and sending them via the U.S. Postal Service (which lets you arrange free pick-up in advance) or a private parcel service such as FedEx.
+A couple of shipping options that might be helpful are Stamps.com and ShippingEasy.
 As with eBay, you’re responsible for postage, tracking, and insurance, though you can pass these costs on to buyers at your discretion.
 DIY shipping makes more sense for Individual and low-volume Professional sellers, provided they have space to store and pack inventory.